 We recommend an implant-secured dental crown for single teeth so adjacent teeth do not require modification.
 Instead, we will use dental implants to support a bridge.
 We will take X-rays to view your teeth, gums, and jaw to prepare for implant treatment.

-To begin treatment, an oral surgeon will place the implants in the missing tooth gap.
+An oral surgeon will place the implants in the missing tooth gap to begin treatment.
 Our surgeon will cover the implant posts with healing caps.
+Like traditional bridge treatment, we take digital impressions to create the prosthetic.
+The implant fuses with the natural jaw bone and can take three to six months to heal.

 Once the implants heal, we will place the abutments.
 These pieces will connect each implant with the bridge.
 You will need more time for your gums to heal after placement.